 Spoon River College Licensure and Certification Programs

 Below you will find links to Spoon River College programs that lead to professional licensure or certification in the state of Illinois.
-The Professional Licensure Disclosure link includes a list of states and whether or not the program meets the educational requirements for licensure in other states.
-Additionally, you will find a link to the program page that includes a description of the program, admission criteria, courses included in the degree or certificate, and contact information.
+The program page includes a program description, admission criteria, courses in the degree or certificate, and contact information.
+Additionally, the Professional Licensure Disclosure link includes a list of states and whether or not the program meets the educational requirements for licensure in other states.

 Contact Information